nikolareljin/dir-sync/README.md

 # Dir Sync

 Dir Sync is a cross-platform desktop companion that keeps directories mirrored through rsync-style actions.
-It lives in the system toolbar, lets you define reusable sync actions, watches for removable or network destinations, and surfaces notifications when jobs finish or devices appear.
+It lives in the system tray, lets you define reusable sync actions, watches for removable or network destinations, and surfaces notifications when jobs finish or devices appear.

 ## Features